pavish/select-madu/README.md

 # SelectMadu
 SelectMadu is a replacement for the select menu, with support for searching, multiple selections, async data loading and more.

 ## Features
 * Searching select options.
 * Multi-select interface with tags.
 * Data can be provided as an array.
 * Async data load as a function returing promise, for AJAX or for any async opertion.
 * Dynamic changing of data.
-* Multi-level Nesting options as groups.
+* Multi-level nesting of options as groups.

 ## Getting started
 Look at the [docs folder][docs-folder-url] for examples on how to use SelectMadu.